 Massachusetts law allows cities and towns to give real estate tax exemptions to seniors, the blind, surviving spouses and minor children, homeowners facing hardships, and certain disabled veterans who meet financial, residency, and other eligibility requirements.

-How to Apply The applications and all required documentation are available in the Assessors office or by clicking the corresponding link below.
+The applications and all required documentation are available in the Assessors office or by clicking the corresponding link below.
 You must file an application for an exemption with the Whitman Assessors office.
 You can apply for the exemption between the months of July and March of each fiscal year.
 The deadline to submit the applications is three months after the actual tax bills are mailed in January of each year.
 If you do not file on time, you will not get the exemption.
 You must apply each year if you wish to continue to receive the exemption.